opnfv/vswitchperf/docs/to-be-reorganized/vswitchperf_ltd.rst

   they include all required fields, conform to length requirements, pass integrity checks, etc.
-- **Availability and capacity** of the DUT i.e. when the DUT is fully “up” and connected:
+- **Availability and capacity** of the DUT i.e. when the DUT is fully “up” and connected, following measurements should be captured for DUT without any network packet load:

-  - Includes power consumption of the CPU (in various power states) and system.
+  - Includes average power consumption of the CPUs (in various power states) and system over specified period of time.
-  - Includes CPU utilization.
+  - Includes average per core CPU utilization over specified period of time.
   - Includes the number of NIC interfaces supported.
   - Includes headroom of VM workload processing cores (i.e. available for applications).